FinnE145/Lang3Website/docs/objectsAndTypes.md

 ## Modifying Types

-To modify an variable's type, change it's properties.
+To modify a variable's type, change its properties.
 This will not affect new objects of the original type.